wirecube/android_additive_animations/README.md

 ```

 # Quick start
-Here is a sample of what additive animations can do to the user experience (note: there seem to be a few dropped frames in the gif which aren't present when running on a device):
+Here is a sample of what additive animations can do for the user experience (note: there seem to be a few dropped frames in the gif which aren't present when running on a device):

 ![Additive animations demo](https://github.com/davidganster/android_additive_animations/blob/master/gif/single_view.gif?raw=true)